DanielS-Code/cloud_computing_hw_2/README.md

 This is the component responsible for the job itself.
 When we scale up the number of workers we can process more parallel jobs.
-The workers consume jobs, process them and send the result to orchestration service.
+The workers consume jobs, process them and send the result to queue service.
 When amount concurrent jobs decreases and workers are free we scale down to reduce number of workers.
 This auto up/down scaling allows us utilize cloud's flexability and common resources and by doing so saving money.